tmtsoftware/csw/docs/src/main/services/location.md

 This is required to start a remote ActorSystem on the same network interface where the csw-cluster is running.
-All the ActorRefs created using this ActorSystem will be available for communication from other components that are part of csw-cluster.
+All the ActorRefs created using this ActorSystem will be available for communication from other components that are part of the CSW Cluster.

 ## Resolving Connections